 But along came me and my peers like a pack of young hyenas, and all we saw in her weariness was a green light for our coordinated folly; even if we were in the later part of our teens at that point, and even if we could still graduate if we “just put our minds to it,” the fact of the matter is that most of us didn’t want to hear about graduation because we were resigned to the prospect of not graduating.

-That’s where the complication lied; even though I identified with so many of my peers being behind on credits, replete with the antics of it all beside them, I still personally believed that I would somehow manage to graduate just in the nick of time.
+That’s where the complication lied; even though I identified with so many of my peers being behind on credits, replete with the anticsg of it all beside them, I still personally believed that I would somehow manage to graduate just in the nick of time.

 Sure my grades were mixed since I’d gotten back to “B-track,” but even if I joked around like it didn’t matter to me, there was a resounding belief within me that I could and would still make it happen somehow.

 At two months in her class, I showed her that on the one hand I was capable of any of the assignments she gave me, just like when I was on A-track.
-But on the other hand, I also showed her that I was even more prone to getting carried away joking with my friends at the expense of the lesson plan; a true B-tracker.
+On the other hand, I also showed her that I was even more prone to getting carried away joking with my friends at the expense of the lesson plan; a true B-tracker.
 This contradiction would only get me on her bad side.

 A moment later, when the bell rang for fourth period to start, Ms. Hart walked in curtly, scribbled a few instructions for an assignment up on the board, and took a seat at her desk.

-She then pointed at the board without saying a word; it was her way of telling us that that she wasn’t the one to clowning around with that day.
+She then pointed at the board without saying a word; it was her way of telling us that that she wasn’t the one to be clowning around with that day.

 When I registered this, I made a half-hearted attempt at abiding by her request, but my effort didn’t last long.
-Within some ten minutes, I crumpled up a piece of line paper down to a tiny paper-ball and set my sights on my old friend a few desks away.
+Within some ten minutes, I crumpled up a piece of line paper down to a tiny paper-ball and set my sights on my old friend Brian a few desks away.